wonderfan/golang/Kubernetes/DevOPS/README.md

         * use the kubernetes namespace,deployment and service resource on the basis of image build
     - The pipeline build:
         * how to trigger the build?
+    - Use the kubernetes job to do the command task;

 2. Ansible Integration